stiffmeds/AtO-Mod-Packs/README.md

 * Some poetry.
 * ~200 event options for new heroes.
 * A new foe.
-* A cursed stone that whispers of glory despair.
+* A cursed stone that whispers of glory and despair.
 * A prophecy.

 ## Support